Mondeville, Calvados

 Mondeville (/fr/) is a commune in the Calvados department in the Normandy région in northwestern France.

 Geography

+The Commune is made up of the following collection of villages and hamlets, Clopée and Mondeville.

-It lies on the Orne, just east of and adjacent to the city of Caen.
+It lies on the river Orne, just east of and adjacent to the city of Caen.
+In addition a smaller watercourse Le Biez flows through the commune.